ow2-chameleon/everest/src/site/markdown/everest-ipojo/Instances.md

 }
 ```

-### Fake instance resource!
+### <a name="fake-instance-resource-wtf"></a>Fake instance resource!
 WTF?
 Fake instance resource are maybe the most bizarre thing you will encounter when using the everest iPOJO domain.
 The principle is quite simple : a fake instance resource represents something that exists, but that is not accessible by the everest iPOJO domain.

 Technically, iPOJO component instances usually expose an *Architecture* service, to introspect their state.
 The everest iPOJO domain uses this service to detect instance and represent them as resources.

 But sometimes, some instances don't provide this service... and everest cannot detect those instance.
 That should not be an issue: you just can't see any resource representing those instance.

-The point is that: *yes you can* create such instances, e.g. by [sending a CREATE request on a factory resource](Factories.md#how-to-create-instances "How to create instances").
+The point is that: *yes you can* create such instances, e.g. by [sending a CREATE request on a factory resource](Factories.html#how-to-create-instances "How to create instances").
 When such a case happens, instead of returning nothing, the everest iPOJO domain creates a snapshot of the instance that it just has created and return this resource.

 Fake instance resources are very limited, compared to real instance resource: